MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/traffic-incident-data-source.md

 manager: "stevelom"
 ---
 # Traffic Incident Data Source
 The TrafficIncident data source contains information traffic incidents.
-You can query for traffic incidents in a specified area by using the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)][Query by Area](../spatial-data-services/query-by-area.md) API and the [Query Near a Route](../spatial-data-services/query-near-a-route.md) API and any [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)].
+You can query for traffic incidents in a specified area by using the Bing Spatial Data Services[Query by Area](../spatial-data-services/query-by-area.md) API and the [Query Near a Route](../spatial-data-services/query-near-a-route.md) API and any Bing Maps Key.

 ## Traffic Incident Properties
  The following table describes the information provided for a traffic incident.